 Yang Liu is experienced in qNMR applications, including identification and quantification of natural products, synthetic APIs, and natural/synthetic polymers.
 As USP Global Fellow in 2017, he has worked on a project about reference standard determinations using qNMR and development of digital NMR reference standards in Prof. Pauli’s lab.
 In 2018, he has transited the project to USP Rockville campus, and been honored as USP qNMR Fellow.

 USP is exploring DNA Identification methodologies as an orthogonal method for species identification for botanical dietary supplements.
-This includes evaluating potential reference standards and materials in accord with USP’s goal of disseminating transparent public standards to meet regulatory requirements.
+This includes evaluating appropriate methods and associated reference standards and botanical materials in accord with USP’s goal of disseminating transparent public standards to meet regulatory requirements.
 USP incorporated DNA-based methods in General Chapter <563> Identification of Articles of Botanical Origin, and published a Stimuli article illustrating the methods, and their strength and limitations.

 Research Fellow - Ning Zhang

-Dr. Ning Zhang is a scientist working on DNA testing method.
-He got his Ph.D degree in 2009 in the Chinese Academy of Sciences, Beijing.
-Until now, he has published 20 peer-reviewed papers and was cited by 609 times as of June 2018.
-His research areas started from plant evolutionary biology to utilizing DNA testing methods to identify botanical raw materials.
+Dr. Ning Zhang is a scientist working on DNA testing method development.
+Dr, Zhang recieved his Ph.D degree in 2009 from the Chinese Academy of Sciences, Beijing.
+To date, Dr. Zhang has published 20 peer-reviewed papers and was cited over 600 times as of June 2018.
+His research areas span from plant evolutionary biology to utilizing DNA testing methods to identify botanical raw materials